1964–65 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were South Shields, Annfield Plain, Kendal Town, Scarborough, Macclesfield Town, Wigan Athletic, Bangor City, South Liverpool, Hereford United, Kidderminster Harriers, Spalding United, Corby Town, Kettering Town, Wisbech Town, King's Lynn, Cambridge United, Dartford, Gravesend & Northfleet, Canterbury City, Romford, Chelmsford City, Hayes, Guildford City, Barnet, Hendon, Weymouth, Bideford, Salisbury, Bath City and Welton Rovers.

+Those appearing in the competition proper for the first time were Canterbury City, Bideford and Welton Rovers.
+Of the others, Spalding United had last featured at this stage in 1957-58, Kidderminster Harriers in 1952-53, Hayes and South Liverpool in 1946-47, and Annfield Plain in 1928-29.
+Barnet participated in seven rounds of this season's competition, defeating Harlow Town, Hertford Town, Stevenage Town, Walthamstow Avenue, Cambridge United and Enfield before going out to the previous season's runner-up Preston North End in the third round.

 Results

 First round proper

-At this stage clubs from the Football League Third and Fourth Divisions joined 30 non-league clubs having come through the qualifying rounds.
-To complete this round Crook Town and Enfield given byes.
+At this stage the 48 clubs from the Football League Third and Fourth Divisions joined the 30 non-league clubs who came through the qualifying rounds.
+The final two non-league clubs in this round, Crook Town and Enfield were given byes as the champions and runners-up from the previous season's FA Amateur Cup.

 Matches were scheduled to be played on Saturday, 14 November 1964.
 Eight were drawn and went to replays three or four days later.
 Two of these replayed matches required a second replay to complete the fixture, with those games played the following week.

 Second round

 The matches were scheduled for Saturday, 5 December 1964.
 Five matches were drawn, with replays taking place later the same week.
-The Stockport County–Grimsby Town game was played midweek on the 7 December, however.
+The Stockport County–Grimsby Town game was played midweek on 7 December, however.

 Third round

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 9 January 1965.
 Ten matches were drawn and went to replays, though none of these then resulted in a second replay.
+Barnet was the last non-league club left in the competition.